About American Bank

-Q: What is the ACH Direct service?
+Q: What is the External Transfer service?

-A: This is a quick and easy way to transfer money from an account that you have at another bank to your American Bank personal checking, savings or money market account.
+A: This is a quick and easy way to transfer money between an account that you have at another bank to your American Bank personal checking, savings or money market account.
 And best of all, there is no additional charge to you!

 A: No, the account that you hold at your bank must be a personal checking, savings or money market account.

 A: Once you successfully confirm your account by entering the requested information, you will be set up to begin transferring money.
-You will also see the status of the registration has changed from ‘Pending’ activation to ‘Active’.
+You will also see the status of the account has changed from ‘Pending’ activation to ‘Active’.